Gluten Free Lemon Brownies

 Ingredient Notes

-• Salt – It helps balance the sweetness and intensifies the lemon flavor in the brownies.
-You can use either table salt or kosher salt in this recipe.
+• Salt – Balances the sweetness and makes the lemon flavor pop.
+Either table salt or kosher salt works fine.

 • Eggs – Use large eggs that are 50g each for this recipe.
 Make sure that the eggs are at room temperature so it blends in with the melted butter in the batter better.

-• Lemon juice – Use fresh lemon juice.
-You will only need 2 tablespoons of lemon juice for the brownies and 3 tablespoons for the glaze.
+• Lemon Juice -Always use fresh.
+You need 2 tablespoons for the brownies and 3 tablespoons for the glaze.

-• Powdered sugar – For the glaze, you’ll need powdered sugar, which is also known as confectioners sugar or icing sugar.
-You’ll combine this with the lemon juice and a little bit of lemon zest to glaze the lemon brownies after baking.
+• Powdered Sugar – For the glaze.
+Also called confectioners sugar or icing sugar.
+Mix it with lemon juice and a bit of zest to make the tangy topping.

 All you need are 9 simple ingredients to make these lemon brownies with lemon glaze.
 The below photos with matching instructions are meant to help you see the recipe at various stages.